 Business running costs.

-Registration fees.

-Non-refundable deposits.
+Non-refundable deposits or registration fees.

 General charges or any other supplementary charges on top of the free hours.

 Any additional fees that are not specifically identified and itemised as being for chargeable extras.

 The above will only apply in relation to the Government’s free entitlement hours.
 Where a child attends provision beyond their funded entitlement, additional charges may apply.
 These charges, however, will never be a condition of accessing the free hours and will be clearly itemised as payable extras.